How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 - Make sure you are not creating a hole in the middle of your spiral where air can get trapped.

 Notice how you are only pushing down with a twist when wedging this way.
-You will know fairly quickly if you are doing it correctly, your clay will have a spiral shape that looks like a shell.
+You will know fairly quickly if you are doing it correctly; your clay will form a spiral shape resembling a shell.

 You should wedge at least 20 times when it’s fresh out of the bag.
-If it’s been recycled, you will need to wedge 100 times if not more depending on the condition of your clay.
+If it’s been recycled, you will need to wedge 100 times or more, depending on the condition of your clay.

-Taking 3 pounds (1.4 kg) of clay and mixing half with Evergreen Mason Stain, see how many Spiral wedges it will take to blend the two colors together.
+Take 3 pounds (1.4 kg) of clay and mix half with Evergreen Mason Stain.
+See how many Spiral wedges it takes to blend the two colors.

 The Spiral Wedge took a little less than 4 minutes and only 100 wedges to blend the two colors together.
 The Spiral Wedge blended nicely in a short amount of time.